Alibesharat/materializecss-rtl-plugin/README.md

 # materializecss-rtl-plugin
-a plugin  to support trl layout for materializecss
+a plugin  to support rtl  layout for materializecss